anubhamandal/CMPE202_ProjectGroup29/README.md

 We have decided the game to be designed as follows:
 1. Pre-built Graphs: Built the graph like continuous curve and fill the intersecting regions.
 2. Designing graphs with predefined shapes as objects and fill them with the given colors as shown

+Check out our [design folder](./DESIGN/) for documents relating to how this project came about.

 ## Running the game